“The final, most provocative question: Are we aiming high enough?” –Ted Smith

-Theodore “Ted” Smith, beloved long-time board member of the Alaska Conservation Foundation (ACF), died in a hiking accident in the mountains near his home in Montana on September 1, 2012.
-Ted served on ACF’s board from 1997 to 2009.
+Theodore “Ted” Smith, beloved long-time board member of the Alaska Conservation Foundation, died in a hiking accident in the mountains near his home in Montana on September 1, 2012.
+Ted served on Alaska Conservation Foundation’s board from 1997 to 2009.
 He will be remembered for a life well-led.
 A global citizen, it was his calling to do what he could to protect the planet, and inspire others to do the same along his journey.

 His notable career accomplishments included serving as the founding Executive Director of the Consultative Group on Biological Diversity and long-time Executive Director of the Kendall Foundation.
 In both of these capacities, he created visionary programs that helped promote social change and protect North America’s wild lands, including the Yellowstone to Yukon initiative and an effort that connected MBA students to National Park Service internships.

 Ted was a tireless advocate for the protection of Alaska’s natural environment and the cultures and ways of life it sustains.
-Strategic, caring, open-minded, not afraid to take on new challenges, he was driven to see ACF succeed.
-He will also be remembered not only for his efforts to build ACF, but the Alaska conservation movement through his mentoring of so many of Alaska’s conservation leaders.
+Strategic, caring, open-minded, not afraid to take on new challenges, he was driven to see Alaska Conservation Foundation succeed.
+He is also remembered not only for his efforts to build Alaska Conservation Foundation, but the Alaska conservation movement through his mentoring of so many of Alaska’s conservation leaders.

 Ted was a hero to many across the country working in the fields of conservation and philanthropy.
 Thoughtful and analytical, he led by example and with generosity, kindness, humor, and class.
 He embodied the belief that one person can make a difference, and he empowered people to “aim high” and reach their full potential.